ereynrs/DisasterMessagesClassifier/README.md

 3. A web app that:
 	* enables an emergency worker to classify text messages, and
 	* depicts the contents of a datasetof real messages trough the three visualizations.

-This repository includes the SQLite database containing the dataset of real messages, and a trained model exported as a pickle file.
-Then, running of the _Disaster Response_ web app only requires following the instructions shown in the _How to run the web app_ section.

-In case you want re-generate the SQLite database and the machine learning model, then follow the steps described in the _How to run the Python scripts_ section.

 ### Folder structure and files
 The structure of folders and overall content of the files is described following.